mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/problems/2015-04-01-Binary-Search/2015-04-24-search-in-rotated-sorted-array.markdown

             if(target == nums[m]) return m;

             if(nums[m] > nums[r]){
-                // m is on the left side
+                // m is at the left side
                 if(target > nums[m] || target < nums[l]) {
                     l = m+1;
                 }